-Have you heard about the scaly little mammal that can roll itself up into a hard impenetrable ball to protect itself from predators such as lions and leopards?
+Have you heard about the plight of the pangolin – a scaly little mammal that can roll itself up into a hard impenetrable ball to protect itself from predators such as lions and leopards?
 The pangolin is a captivating creature that slightly resembles an armoured anteater but is considered much cuter, and unfortunately much rarer.
 Pangolins are one of the most trafficked animals in the world and it’s because of their distinctive scales which are actually meant to protect them.

 These unique animals are not really widely known and many people are surprised when they first see or hear about them, and are even more surprised when they discover that they are endangered.
 In fact, pangolins are the most poached animals in the world and it is essential that awareness is spread so that we can help put an end to this situation.